oubiwann-unsupported/tx0mq/README.rst

 Architecture
 ------------

-In tx0mq, different considerations need to be made that with standard Twisted code that use TCP and UDP.
+In tx0mq, different considerations need to be made than with standard Twisted code that use TCP and UDP.
 From the zguide [#]_::

  * ØMQ sockets carry messages, rather than bytes (as in TCP) or